 Already started your application?
 Click here to continue.

-Submit all application requirements during the application or email separately to email@example.com You can also mail official transcripts and materials to Prescott College, Office of Admissions 220 Grove Avenue, Prescott, Arizona, 86301.
-Official transcripts can be submitted electronically by the issuing institution via Scrip-Safe .
-Please ask if your college/university offers this service.
+Submit all application requirements during the application or email separately to firstname.lastname@example.org You can also mail official transcripts and materials to Prescott College, Office of Admissions 220 Grove Avenue, Prescott, Arizona, 86301.
+Official transcripts can be submitted electronically by the issuing institution via Parchment.
 Applicants may submit official transcripts if they are received by Prescott College Admissions in a sealed envelope from the issuing institution.

 Students are expected to enter the College with a level of technology competency sufficient to function effectively in the program.
 Proficiency is defined as a comfort and knowledge of using email, navigating the Internet, and basic word processing skills.
 Students must be able to use message boards or computer conferencing tools to communicate with others, download and upload files, and attach files to email.
 Students are required to have full-time access to a computer that has a reliable Internet connection.